-Only a few pages of Lillian's $7^{\rm th}$ grade report card reproduced here
+Only a few pages of Lillian's 7th grade report card reproduced here

-TO PARENTS OR GUARDIANS.

-This report is sent to parents or guardians after the close of each school month.
-After inspecting the items reported please write your name in the proper place and return to the teacher.

-As this is intended to be a complete summary of all that pertains to your child's school-life we hope that you will regard it with more than a mere passing interest and that you will co-operate with the teacher in securing the best possible results so far as relates to progress.

-Your frequent presence in the school room would be very encouraging to both teacher and pupil while it would also give you a clearer understanding of our aims and purposes.

-Recognizing the importance of the school and home to stand united your earnest co-operation in our efforts to raise the standard of our schools, and to extend their usefulness, is most respectfully solicited.

-RULES AND REGULATIONS RELATING TO PUPILS.

-Pupils are required to be regular and punctual in attendance.

-No pupil shall leave the school room during school hours, nor the school grounds, without permission from his or her teacher.

-Any pupil who shall in any wise cut, deface or destroy school property, shall be liable to such punishment as the misdemeanor merits.

-Pupils are requested to be respectful and obedient to those in authority.
-Rudeness in speech or action to schoolmates and pedestrians is forbidden.

-Pupils who purposely absent themselves from reviews shall not be promoted without a rigid examination by the is acher or Principal.

-100 signifies perfect; 90, very good; 80, good; 70, medium; 60, poor; 50, unsatisfactory; A. signifies 95 to 100; B, 90 to 95; C, 80 to 90; D, 70 to 80; E, 60 to 70; F, unsatisfactory.

-REPORT for the School Year

-Beginning Sept.
-2, 191/8

-Beginning Sept 2, 191

-of

-f.11.
-81 1+

-LillianShowalter

-A PUPIL

-of

-Seventh Grade

-Weventh Grade

-Class

-Class

-Harmony School

-School

-/ ·>·····α·

-Stalen Turnald.

-Teacher.

-(COPYRIGHTED)

-PUBLISHED AND SOLD BY

-H. M. Weigel, Harrisburg, Pa.
+REPORT for the School Year TO PARENTS OR GUARDIANS.
+0112 12 This report is sent to parents or guardians after the close of each school month.
+After inspecting Beginning Sept 2, 1918 the items reported please write your name in the -of- As this is intended to be a complete summary of all that pertains to your child's school-life we P.11.
+01 11 hope that you will regard it with more than a mere passing interest and that you will co-operate with the teacher in securing the best possible results so Lillianshowalter far as relates to progress.
+Your frequent presence in the school room would be very encouraging to both teacher and pupil while it would also give you a clearer un- derstanding of our aims and purposes.
+A PUPIL Recognizing the importance of the school and home to stand united your earnest co-operation of in our efforts to raise the standard of our schools, and to extend their usefulness, is most respect- of the fully solicited.
+Sevenia Grade RULES AND REGULATIONS RELATING TO PUPILS.
+Class Pupils are required to be regular and punctual in attendance.
+2/ No pupil shall leave the school room during school hours, nor the school grounds, without permission from his or her teacher.
+Harmony School Any pupil who shall in any wise cut, deface or destroy school property, shall be liable to such ,× punishment as the misdemeanor merits.
+Pupils are requested to be respectful and obe- 01/10 dient to those in authority.
+Rudeness in speech or action to schoolmates and pedestrians is for- biden.
+Astalem Hernald Pupils who purposely absent themselves from reviews shall not be promoted without a rigid ex- Teacher. amination by the 'a cher or Principal.
+100 signifies perfect; 90, very good; 80, good; 70, medium; 60, poor; 50, unsatisfactory; A, sig- nifices 95 to 100; B, 90 to 95; C, 80 to 90; D, 70 to 80; E, 60 to 70; F, unsatisfactory.
+(COPYRIGHTED) PUBLISHED AND SOLD BY H. M. Weigel, Harrisburg, Pa.